microsoft/vscode-docs/docs/getstarted/settings.md

   // When enabled, will show the watermark tips when no editor is open.
   "workbench.tips.enabled": true,

-  // Controls whether trees support horizontal scrolling in the workbench.
+  // Controls whether lists and trees support horizontal scrolling in the workbench.
   "workbench.tree.horizontalScrolling": false,

+  // Controls tree indentation in pixels.
+  "workbench.tree.indent": 8,

   // Controls the visibility of view header actions.
 View header actions may either be always visible, or only visible when that view is focused or hovered over.
   "workbench.view.alwaysShowHeaderActions": false,